Geordie Robertson

 Geordie Jay Robertson (born August 1, 1959) is a Canadian former professional ice hockey centre.
 He played in five games in the National Hockey League with the Buffalo Sabres during the 1982–83 season.
 The rest of his career, which lasted from 1979 to 1989, was mainly spent in the minor American Hockey League.

 Biography

 Born in Victoria, British Columbia, Roberston is the brother of Torrie Robertson.
 As a youth, Robertson played in the 1971 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Victoria.

 He played in five games in the National Hockey League with the Buffalo Sabres during the 1982–83 season, going one goal and adding two assists.

 Robertson was the leading scorer on two American Hockey League Calder Cup-winning teams, the 1982–83 Rochester Americans and the 1985–86 Adirondack Red Wings.
-He was the Coach of the varsity hockey team at Monroe Community College in Rochester, New York from 2000–04.
+He was the Coach of the varsity hockey team at Monroe Community College in Rochester, New York from 2000 to 2004.
 In 1993, he was inducted into the Rochester Americans Hall of Fame.